aamersadiq/aamersadiq.github.io/_posts/2019-05-21-Deploying DotNet Core On Aws Linux.markdown

 This means our api is running successfull on Linux EC2 instance and is being served by nginx.

 <h3>Step 7: Running your application as service</h3>
+But, if we close the PuTTY session, our application will stop.
+But, we don’t want that.
+We have to use systemd to create a service file to start and monitor the underlying web app.

+At first, we will create a service file for our web application.
+<pre><code>
+<span>$</span> sudo nano /etc/systemd/system/web-api-core.service
+</code></pre>

+Then, inside that web-api-core.service file, i have included below configurations:
+<pre><code>
+[Unit]
+Description=DotNet Core application on Ubuntu

+[Service]
+WorkingDirectory=/var/www/api
+ExecStart=/usr/bin/dotnet /var/www/api /WebApiCore.dll
+Restart=always
+RestartSec=10 # Restart service after 10 seconds if dotnet service crashes SyslogIdentifier=offershare-web-app
+Environment=ASPNETCORE_ENVIRONMENT=Production

+[Install]
+WantedBy=multi-user.target
+</code></pre>

+Then, we need to enable the service and run it.
+<pre><code>
+<span>$</span> sudo systemctl enable web-api-core.service
+<span>$</span> sudo systemctl start web-api-core.service
+<span>$</span> sudo systemctl status web-api-core.service
+</code></pre>

+Now, the status command should show the service as running if the configuration is correct.
+So, our web application is running.
+Kestrel by default listens on port 5000, so our application is available on http://localhost:5000.
+Now, if we close the PuTTY session, our web application is still running.